Skip to main content

 The Michelin listing is the most legible trust signal here.
 In Tuscany's coastal arc, from Castiglione della Pescaia south to Orbetello, recognised creative kitchens at this price point are not plentiful.
 Gabbiano 3.0 holds Michelin attention in a category, Italian creative seafood, coastal setting, where the competition tends to cluster at either the casual trattoria level or the significantly more expensive four-price-band end.
 That mid-tier positioning is commercially useful and worth understanding when you are deciding how Gabbiano 3.0 fits a broader Maremma itinerary.

-Service hours are defined and worth noting before you arrive: dinner runs 7:30 PM to 9:30 PM most nights (9:00 PM close on Fridays), the kitchen is closed on Wednesdays, and Sunday is the only day with a lunch service (12:30 PM to 2:30 PM).
-For travellers spending a weekend in Marina di Grosseto, Sunday lunch is actually the most relaxed entry point, daylight over the islands, unhurried pacing, and a room that tends to seat couples and families rather than the more formal evening crowd.
+Service hours are defined and worth noting before you arrive: dinner runs 7:30 PM to 9:30 PM most nights (9:00 PM close on Fridays), the kitchen is closed on Wednesdays, Sunday is the only day with a lunch service (12:30 PM to 2:30 PM).
+For travellers spending a weekend in Marina di Grosseto, Sunday lunch is actually the most relaxed entry point, daylight over the islands, unhurried pacing, a room that tends to seat couples and families rather than the more formal evening crowd.

-For broader context on eating, drinking, and staying in the area, see our full Marina di Grosseto restaurants guide, our Marina di Grosseto hotels guide, our Marina di Grosseto bars guide, our Marina di Grosseto wineries guide, and our Marina di Grosseto experiences guide.
+For broader context on eating, drinking, staying in the area, see our full Marina di Grosseto restaurants guide, our Marina di Grosseto hotels guide, our Marina di Grosseto bars guide, our Marina di Grosseto wineries guide, and our Marina di Grosseto experiences guide.
 If Gabbiano 3.0 sits at the anchor end of a longer Italian creative-dining trip, the wider Italian reference set includes Uliassi in Senigallia (also Michelin-starred, also seafood-led, Adriatic coast) and Quattro Passi in Marina del Cantone for comparative coastal positioning.
 Diners planning a full Tuscany circuit should cross-reference Enoteca Pinchiorri in Florence for a contrasting register, formal, wine-led, Italian-French, before committing to a tasting menu itinerary.

 Practical Details